emirkucukosman/getir-assignment/README.md

 2. Get into project directory `cd getir-assignment`

+3. Install the dependencies with `npm install`

-3. Start the json-server with `npm run start:server`
+4. Start the json-server with `npm run start:server`

-4. Start the frontend with `npm run dev`
+5. Start the frontend with `npm run dev`

-5. Head to [localhost](http://localhost:3000) and enjoy
+6. Head to [localhost](http://localhost:3000) and enjoy